Lower Belgrave Street

 Lower Belgrave Street is a street in London's Belgravia district.

 It runs north-west to south-east and begins as a continuation of Upper Belgrave Street where it meets Eaton Square.
 It crosses one through-street, Ebury Street, and ends in a t-junction facing Victoria station's west front at Buckingham Palace Road.

-Among the notable buildings are a mid-19th-century (initial category, Grade II-listed) Plumbers Arms at no 14.
+Among the notable buildings are a mid-19th-century (initial category, Grade II-listed) Plumbers Arms at number 14.
 Another is a small primary school.